When I started looking into Johnny Rodriguez house, I expected a big, flashy Texas ranch. But what I found was very different.

 Johnny Rodriguez’s Illness and Cause of Death

-Johnny Rodriguez passed away peacefully on May 9, 2025, at the age of 73, in San Antonio, Texas.
-He had entered hospice care shortly before his death.
+Johnny Rodriguez passed away on May 9, 2025, in San Antonio, Texas, at the age of 73.
+He had recently entered hospice care due to ongoing health complications.
+The exact medical condition was not publicly shared, respecting his family’s privacy.

 House Controversy: The Sabinal Shooting Incident